 We generate all of our revenue in U.S. dollars, and the majority of our expenses are denominated in U.S. dollars.
 However, a portion of our ship operating, voyage and the majority of our dry-docking related expenses, primarily ship repairs and spares, consumable stores, port expenses and the majority of our administrative expenses, are denominated in currencies other than the U.S. dollar.
-For the year ended December 31, 2014, we incurred approximately 21.5% of our operating expenses and 29.3% of our unaffiliated general and administrative expenses in currencies other than the U.S. dollar compared to 14.0% of our operating expenses and 71.6% of our general and administrative expenses for the year ended December 31, 2013.
+For the year ended December 31, 2015, we incurred approximately 19.0% of our operating expenses and 31.8% of our unaffiliated general and administrative expenses in currencies other than the U.S. dollar compared to 21.5% of our operating expenses and 29.3% of our general and administrative expenses for the year ended December 31, 2014.
 For accounting purposes, expenses incurred in currencies other than the U.S. dollar are converted into U.S. dollars at the exchange rate prevailing on the date of each transaction.
-Because a significant portion of our expenses are incurred in currencies other than the U.S. dollar, our expenses may from time to time increase relative to our revenues as a result of fluctuations in exchange rates, which could affect the amount of net income that we report in future periods.
-As of December 31, 2014 and 2013, the net effect of a 1% adverse movement in U.S. dollar exchange rates would not have a material effect on our net income.
+Because a significant portion of our expenses are incurred into the the the the the the the the transaction in exchange rates, which could affect the amount of net income that we report in future periods.
+As of December 31, 2015 and 2014, the net effect of a 1% adverse movement in U.S. dollar exchange rates would not have a material effect on our net income.